 - how long something might take

 - what we might need from them or need to do and why, and

 - why does a National Board make the decision that it does.

 Let the team at Tego insurance help you mitigate your risks

-We are Australian medical indemnity insurance providers and cover your practice with medical indemnity insurance, doctors indemnity insurance, gp medical indemnity insurance, medical malpractice insurance, medical practice insurance, and more.
+We are an Australian medical indemnity insurance providers and cover your practice with medical indemnity insurance.
 If you are a health practitioner with Tego, we offer 24/7 medico-legal advice and support in regards to what you need to know about how to respond to a patient’s concerns.

 This publication is general in nature and is not comprehensive or constitutes legal or medical advice.
 You should seek legal, medical or other professional advice before relying on any content, and practice proper clinical decision making with regard to individual circumstances.
 Persons implementing any recommendations contained in this publication must exercise their own independent skill or judgment or seek appropriate professional advice relevant to their own particular practice.
 Compliance with any recommendations will not in any way guarantee discharge of the duty of care owed to patients and others coming into contact with the health professional or practice.
 Tego Insurance Pty Ltd is not responsible to you or anyone else for any loss suffered in connection with the use of this information.

 All content on this page has been written in a generic way, and has not been presented with any knowledge of your personal objectives or financial needs.